Are you planning to land a job in big data and data analytics? Are you worried about cracking the Hadoop job interview?

 - MapReduce: This is the programming model and the associated implementation for processing and generating large data sets.
 The Hadoop jobs are basically divided into two different tasks job.
 The map job breaks down the data set into key-value pairs or tuples.
 And then the reduce job takes the output of the map job and combines the data tuples into a smaller set of tuples.

 Preparing for MapReduce Interview?
-Here’ 10 Most Popular MapReduce Interview Questions
+Here’ re the 10 Most Popular MapReduce Interview Questions

 2. What is Hadoop?
 Name the Main Components of a Hadoop Application.